 The WAPC has adopted and certified the document without modification so it should now be adopted signed and sealed as required by Town Planning Scheme No 1.

-That Council, pursuant to Clause 10.6.5 of Town Planning Scheme No 1, ADOPTS, SIGNS and SEALS the amended Hillarys Structure Plan.
+MOVED Cr Mackintosh, SECONDED Cr Hurst that Council, pursuant to Clause 10.6.5 of Town Planning Scheme No 1, ADOPTS, SIGNS AND SEALS the amended Hillarys Structure Plan.